 this site on October 21, 1927.

 During the mid 1980’s, the congregation and its leadership undertook a revitalization program, beginning with the development of a new statement of purpose.
 In response to the congregation’s stated purpose to be committed to God, to others, and to growth, the position of associate pastor for outreach was established.
 God has been pleased to bless these efforts as the congregation has more than doubled in the last fifteen years.

-For over 185 years, the Bloomington congregation has strived to serve the Bloomington community.
-The congregation joyfully celebrated first, 150 years of service in the community, and later, 175 years.
-We lookforward to our bicentennial celebration as a congregation in 2021.
+For over 200 years, the Bloomington congregation has strived to serve the Bloomington community.
+The congregation joyfully celebrated first, 150 years of service in the community, and later, 175 years, as well as celebrating its bicentennial in 2021.